MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/video-filters-for-meeting-apps.md

 ### Tips to implement API

-* Video frame related data, including any raw video frame and any data calculated from video frame, must only be consumed in user's local computer, and should not be uploaded to the network.
+* Video frame related data, including any raw video frame and any data calculated from video frame, must only be consumed in user's local computer, and shouldn't be uploaded to the network.

 * Only NV12 video format is supported.
-RGB(A) is not supported.
+RGB(A) isn't supported.
 The sample app has provided sample code for video format conversion between NV12 and RGB(A).

 * The JavaScript in the video app must only operate on the latest videoFrame.
 References to previous video frames can result in unexpected behavior.

-* Video frame size can change any time, so size sensitive resources for processing video frames should be recreated when video frame size changes.
+* Video frame size can change anytime, so size sensitive resources for processing video frames should be recreated when video frame size changes.

 * Call `microsoftTeams.video.registerForVideoEffects()` as early as possible.
 Call `microsoftTeams.video.registerForVideoFrame()` after required resources downloaded and the video app initialization is finished.